ka9q/ka9q-radio/docs/INSTALL.md

 Although not needed to build ka9q-radio, I find it useful to install the following:

-sudo apt install sox libsox-fmt-all opus-tools flac avahi-utils avahi-utils tcpdump wireshark
+sudo apt install sox libsox-fmt-all opus-tools flac tcpdump wireshark

 And if your system is in a remote location, I strongly recommend this one: